Yang-Mills matrix models

 [hep-th/0405201].

 Yang-Mills matrix models play a crucial role in noncommutative gravity and emergent geometry.
-As an example we will consider noncommutative ${\bf AdS}^2_{\theta}$ which can be obtained as the classical background solution of the following $D=3$ matrix model
+As an example we will consider noncommutative {\bf AdS}^2_{\theta} which can be obtained as the classical background solution of the following D=3 matrix model

-S[D]=Tr(-\frac{1}{4}[D_a,D_b][D^a,D^b]+\frac{2i}{3}\kappa f_{abc}D^aD^bD^c).\label{YM}
+\begin{eqnarray} S[D]=Tr(-\frac{1}{4}[D_a,D_b][D^a,D^b]+\frac{2i}{3}\kappa f_{abc}D^aD^bD^c).\label{YM} \end{eqnarray}

-The ambient metric is $\eta=(-1,+1,+1)$, $D_a=(D_a)^{\dagger}$ are three matrices in ${\rm Mat}(\infty,\mathbb{C})$ and $f_{abc}$ are the structure constants of $SO(1,2)$.
-Hence this model is invariant under $SO(1,2)$ rotations as well as under gauge transformations $X_a\longrightarrow UX_aU^{\dagger}$ and under translations $X_a\longrightarrow X_a+c$.
+The ambient metric is \eta=(-1,+1,+1), D_a=(D_a)^{\dagger} are three matrices in {\rm Mat}(\infty,\mathbb{C}) and f_{abc} are the structure constants of SO(1,2).
+Hence this model is invariant under SO(1,2) rotations as well as under gauge transformations X_a\longrightarrow UX_aU^{\dagger} and under translations X_a\longrightarrow X_a+c.

 The variation of the action and the equation of motion are given by

-\delta S=-Tr\delta D^a[D^b,F_{ab}]\equiv 0\Rightarrow F_{ab}=[D_a,D_b]-i\kappa f_{abc}D^c\equiv 0.\label{eom}
+\begin{eqnarray} \delta S=-Tr\delta D^a[D^b,F_{ab}]\equiv 0\Rightarrow F_{ab}=[D_a,D_b]-i\kappa f_{abc}D^c\equiv 0.\label{eom} \end{eqnarray}

 A solution of these equations of motion is given by